Skip to main content Skip to secondary navigation

 Matthew Hunter

 Matthew Hunter is a Ph.D. student in the Space Rendezvous Laboratory.
-He “got out” of Georgia Tech with a Bachelor of Science in Mechanical Engineering, where he received the George W. Woodruff School of Mechanical Engineering Outstanding Scholar Award.
-He has interned at a variety of companies in the space and defense industry, including NASA Goddard, Raytheon Technologies, and Bell.
-Matthew is currently developing guidance and control algorithms for the Space Weather Atmospheric Multiscale EXperiment (SWARM-EX), and his research focuses on computationally efficient, optimal hybrid control techniques that incorporate perturbations to Keplerian orbit into propulsive maneuver schemes to decrease their delta-v cost.
-This work will enable fully integrated roto-translational spacecraft control to increase mission lifetime and enhance maneuver accuracy.
+He “got out” of Georgia Tech with a Bachelor of Science in Mechanical Engineering, where he received the George W. Woodruff School of Mechanical Engineering Outstanding Scholar Award, and received a Master of Science in Aeronautics and Astronautics from Stanford University.
+He has also interned at a variety of companies in the space and defense industry, including NASA Goddard, Raytheon Technologies, and Bell.
+Broadly, Matthew's research focuses on computationally efficient, provably optimal control through reachable set theory.
+Matthew is leveraging this methodology to develop closed-form differential drag-propulsive maneuver planning for the Space Weather Atmospheric Multiscale EXperiment (SWARM-EX), to reduce the delta-v cost of large time-constrained swarm reconfigurations.

 Contact